buildingSMART/ifc-gherkin-rules/features/steps/RULE_AUTHORING.md

   Background:
     Given a model with Schema "IFC4.3"
     Given an IfcAlignment
-    Given Its attribute Representation
+    Given its attribute "Representation"
-    Given its attribute Representations
+    Given its attribute "Representations"

   Scenario: Agreement on each IfcAlignment using correct representation - Value